CVP Cluster Mechanism

 CVP Cluster and Single Node Failure Tolerance

-In absence of a quorum or a quorum leader, each node assumes itself to be the cluster leader in a three-node cluster leading to chaos and even data corruption.
+In the absence of a quorum or a quorum leader, each node assumes itself to be the cluster leader in a three-node cluster leading to chaos and even data corruption.
 This leads to the quorum constraint for CVP cluster where only single node failure can survive.
 For example, a single node is allowed to form a cluster in a three-node cluster.
-In such cases, if cluster nodes cannot communicate with each other, all three nodes assume itself to be the lone survivor and operate accordingly.
-This is called a split-brain scenario where the original three-node cluster has split into multiple parts.
+In such cases, if cluster nodes cannot communicate with each other, all three nodes assume themselves to be the lone survivor and operate accordingly.
+This is a split-brain scenario where the original three-node cluster has split into multiple parts.

 In real scenarios, assume only two nodes are active after a reboot and they failed to connect with each other.
 As no quorum is required, each node elects itself as the cluster leader.
 Now two clusters are formed where each cluster captures different data.
 For example, devices can be deleted from one cluster but not from the other.
 Device status is in compliance in one cluster but not on the other, etc. Additionally, services that store zookeeper configuration now has two copies with different data.
 Consequently, there is no effective way to reconcile the data when these nodes re-establish communication.